fsobral/RAFF.jl/joss/paper.md

 environments.
 Parallel and distributed methods use the native [``Distributed.jl``](https://docs.julialang.org/en/v1.0/stdlib/Distributed/) package.
-The distributed version is a primary-worker implementation that does not use shared arrays, therefore, can be run both locally or in a cluster of computers.
+The distributed version is a primary-worker implementation that does not use shared arrays, therefore, can be run both locally or on a cluster of computers.

-This package is intended to be used by all experimental researchers who know a little about mathematical modeling and fitting functions.
+This package is intended to be used by any experimental researcher with a little knowledge about mathematical modeling and fitting functions.

 # Installation and usage